stelesford65/ShawnRecipeAPI/README.md

 ## Part2

-Let's go ahead and create a model name it as "Recipe".
-This model should be consist of the following fields.
+Let's go ahead and create a model name it as `Recipe`.
+This model should be consist of the following `fields`.

 |Field  | Data type | Usage
 |--|--|--|